signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 You are running Splunk Connect for Kubernetes(SCK) 1.4.9 and want to migrate to Splunk OpenTelemetry Connector for Kubernetes(SCK-OTEL) 1.0 GA.
 Previous versions of SCK are out of scope, but this guide is applicable for previous versions.
 You might encounter some version specific issues (such as missing/changed config options) but that shouldn't prevent you from proceeding with migration.

-## Brief overview of Changes in Components
+## Changes in Components

 Splunk Connect for Kubernetes(SCK) has 3 components/applications:
-1. Application to fetch logs from a kubernetes cluster (deployed as a DaemonSet)
+1. Logs, metrics and traces from a kubernetes cluster (deployed as a DaemonSet)
-2. Application to fetch metrics from a kubernetes cluster (deployed as a DaemonSet)
+2. Application to fetch cluster metrics from a kubernetes cluster (deployed as a deployment)
 3. Application to fetch kubernetes objects metadata from a kubernetes cluster (deployed as a deployment)

 All the applications in SCK use Fluentd to work with logs, metrics and objects.
 There are performance limitations associated with Fluentd when using the logging application to fetch logs in a kubernetes cluster with pods that have very high throughput.
 To solve this issue we changed the implementation of the application to use Opentelemetry agent instead of Fluentd for high throughput scenarios.
 You can learn more about the performance characteristics of this new application [here](https://github.com/splunk/sck-otel#performance-of-splunk-connect-for-kubernetes-opentelemetry).
 If you want to learn more about the application architecture, we have shared a brief summary [here](https://github.com/splunk/sck-otel#performance-of-splunk-connect-for-kubernetes-opentelemetry).